Parent Info Masterpieces of Ballet and Spring Production

 - Saturday, May 15- Preschool Dance, Academy 1, Academy 1B, Academy 4, Advance Contemporary, RMDT Spring Company

 - Sunday, May 16- Kindergarten Dance, Academy 2B, Academy 3, Advance Contemporary, RMDT Spring Company

 (Day of Performance: Kindergarten/preschool should arrive 30 minutes before performance time but not earlier for cast call; Academies 1-4 should arrive at 6:15/1:15 but not earlier for cast call.
 Performance begins at 7:00 on Saturday and 2:00 on Sunday)

 Mandatory Performance Attire

-*2020 costumes will be handed out during each class sometime in April; to all students with paid accounts. (parents will be notified via app push notification of exact date)
+*2021 costumes will be handed out at each class sometime before performances; to all students with paid accounts. (parents will be notified via app push notification of exact date)

-**Stage make up is required for performances for all dancers.
-It should be applied at home and lightly (foundation, mascara, light blush, mauve lipstick)
+**Stage make up (optional for youngest dancers) should be applied at home and lightly (foundation, mascara, light blush, mauve lipstick)

 Specific Costume guidelines are listed for each class here.

 Other Important Costuming Notes: